EN

 “Each conservation of Eastern architecture’s elaborate paintings is an act of cultural transmission, ensuring the survival of an intangible craft.”
 Professor Li Chang-wei concluded by reiterating that the conservation goal extends beyond preserving a snapshot in time.
 It is about sustaining a building’s long-term life cycle returning to the original place/approach, thereby ensuring the transmission of craftsmanship itself.

-From Yuan Qing Temple’s competitive craftsmanship to Nikko Toshogu’s preservation debates, Prof. Li Chang-wei—through his profound scholarship and cross-cultural lens—elucidated the multifaceted nature of cultural heritage restoration: a complex interplay of technical skill, cultural values, and ongoing dialogue between tradition and modernity.
+From Yuan Qing Temple’s competitive craftsmanship to Nikko Toshogu’s preservation debates, Professor Li Chang-wei—through his profound scholarship and cross-cultural lens—elucidated the multifaceted nature of cultural heritage restoration: a complex interplay of technical skill, cultural values, and ongoing dialogue between tradition and modernity.
 The speaker emphasized that conservation is an ongoing endeavor, not a one-time project.
 Its true meaning can only be honored by deeply appreciating the intangible cultural and historical values, traditional craftsmanship, and period aesthetics.

 This lecture inspires us to adopt Professor Li’s visionary, ethical, and cross-era approach to restoration practice.
 By steadfastly pursuing excellence, we are committed to forging a more sustainable future for Taiwan’s cultural heritage.